A Compact Pollution-Free

 by the transaxle.
 It readily fits in a rear-drive vehicle.

-range, depending on engine size, from 28-32% at full power increasing
+losses, range, depending on engine size, from 28-32% at full power

-to 33-36% at normal operating part-load power settings.
-The part-load
+increasing to 33-36% at normal operating part-load power settings.
+The

-efficiencies are 50-100% higher than gasoline engines are about the same
+part-load efficiencies are 50-100% higher than gasoline engines and about the same

 as diesel engines.